 Navigate to Binance > Login > Wallet

-Select Fiat and Spot; click withdraw and select the digital coin from the drop-down menu; enter the correct address and network, and click withdraw.
+Select Fiat and Spot; click withdraw, select the digital coin from the drop-down menu; enter the correct address and network, and click withdraw.

 You should now be able to transfer the funds to the destination address.